-It is important to show gratitude for your speaker's services, and there are a variety of ways to do so.
-Extending Honorary Membership, Monetary compensation, or even a bouquet of flowers are all acceptable options.
-Before beginning your search for a speaker, discuss with your chapter treasurer how much money can be put aside to for your Women in Music Speaker Event and other gifts of gratitude.
+It is important to show gratitude for your speaker's services, and there are various ways to do so.
+Extending Honorary Membership, monetary compensation, or a bouquet of flowers are all acceptable options.
+Before beginning your search for a speaker, discuss with your chapter treasurer how much money can be put aside for your Women in Music Speaker Event and other gifts of gratitude.